SRombauts/UEPlasticPlugin/README.md

 - [Diffing Unreal Assets](https://www.unrealengine.com/blog/diffing-unreal-assets)
 - [Diffing Blueprints (Video)](https://www.unrealengine.com/blog/diffing-blueprints)

-### Quick setup
+### Quick setup from binary release

-1. Download the [latest UE4PlasticPlugin-x.x.x.zip file](https://github.com/SRombauts/UE4PlasticPlugin/releases) targeting your UE4 version.
+1. Download the [latest binary release UE4PlasticPlugin-x.x.x.zip](https://github.com/SRombauts/UE4PlasticPlugin/releases) targeting your UE4 version.
 2. Either:
     1. Unzip the content of the ZIP in the root of the Unreal Engine 4.x project folder.
        That should create a "Plugins/" folder into your project.